akds/BASIC/README.md

 1.3.1 (2018/06/27)

 ### Contact
-Please contact: Aly Azeem Khan <aakhan@ttic.edu> for any questions or comments.
+* Please contact Aly Azeem Khan <aakhan@ttic.edu> for any questions or comments.

-More recent updates have been contributed by: Derek Croote <dcroote@stanford.edu>
+* More recent updates to BASIC have been contributed by Derek Croote <dcroote@stanford.edu>

 ### License
 Software provided to academic users under MIT License